dovanquyet/dovanquyet.github.io/_pages/academic.md

 - Gregory L. Murphy - The Big Book of Concepts (reading)
 - MIT - MIT 6.868J The Society of Mind, Fall 2011 (start, I need to learn the idea from Marvin Minsky because I believe that the idea will base the future NLP)
 - Zero Knowledge Proofs - [MOOC Spring 23](https://zk-learning.org/) (interesting course, but not relevant to my current research.
-So ...)
+So ...).
+Another Block Chain [course](https://timroughgarden.github.io/fob21)
 - Stanford - Human Behavioral Biology (not yet start)
 - Wendy Wood - **Good Habits, Bad Habits** (finished in Sep 2023)
 - Stanford - CS330 Deep Multi-Task and Meta Learning (finished Oct 2022)